 NOTE In contrast, some requirements may be validated by an examination of documents alone.

-NOTE The first ISASecure SSA certification for a system is considered an initial certification of that system, regardless of whether embedded devices that are components of the system are ISASecure EDSA certified.
+NOTE The first ISASecure SSA certification for a system is considered an initial certification of that system, regardless of whether components of the system are ISASecure certified.

 ISASecure version